Identify, Get Care & Grow Healthy Plants with Us!

 Yes, they love it!
 Use some drainage in a pot for your succu.
 It's critical for succulent plants to get rid of excess water.
 Hence, a pot with drainage holes is significant.
 Growing succulents in pots without drainage holes makes watering harder.

-How to save an overwatered succulent?
+How to Save an Overwatered Succulent?

+Remove the plant from the substrate; pay attention to the roots.
+Remove all the rotten leaves and check the stem for signs of rot.
 If root rot is already present, change the potting mix and cut off the roots.
 Use healthy leaves and parts of the stem for propagation.

 If the plants still do not have fully formed roots or when the air becomes dry from batteries or heat, they can be sprayed.
 In other circumstances, succulents shouldn’t be misted since they have a special wax layer on their leaves, and it might be damaged by the water.